Mathematical Foundations of TemporalHazard

 hzr_log1mexp()to avoid when is very small

-These guards ensure finite gradients throughout the optimization, even in regions of parameter space far from the optimum.
+Together these keep the gradients finite throughout the optimization, even in regions of parameter space far from the optimum.

 6 Summary of Key Functions